olivercalazans/stack-sniffer/README.md

 <h1 align="center"> Stack-Sniffer </h1>

-**StackSniffer** is a Python-based command-line tool that discovers and analyzes the technology stack behind websites and web servers.
+**StackSniffer** is a Python-based command-line tool that **collects and displays fingerprinting evidence** from websites and web servers, presenting raw data (such as HTTP headers, HTML meta tags, script URLs, and file paths) that can be used **to identify the underlying technology stack** without making assumptions.

 <br>